michikono/typescript-tdd-exercises/src/exercise3/readme.md

 # Introducing Breaking Changes

-In Exercise 2, we touched on how test coverage helps you do smarter refactoring.
+In Exercise 2B, we touched on how test coverage helps you see regession issues.
 In this section, we will modify legacy code by introducing incremental tests.

 Note that for this exercise, the legacy methods will NOT be counted toward test coverage, but all new code you write will.